mpfaffenberger/iPuppy-Notebooks/README.md

 ## 🤖 AI Agent Integration

-The **Puppy Scientist** 🐕‍🦺 is your intelligent companion that can:
+The **Puppy Scientist** 🐕‍🦺 is a fully autonomous AI agent powered by pydantic-ai that can:
+- 🎯 **Autonomous Operation** - Takes high-level requests and executes complete workflows independently
-- 📊 Analyze your data and suggest insights
+- 📊 **Data Analysis** - Loads, cleans, analyzes data and creates professional visualizations
-- 💻 Help write and debug Python code
+- 💻 **Code Generation** - Writes, executes, and debugs Python code in real-time
-- 📖 Explain complex concepts and libraries
-- 🔍 Answer questions about your notebooks
+- 🧮 **Mathematical Communication** - Creates markdown cells with LaTeX equations and explanations
+- 🔍 **Notebook Inspection** - Reads existing notebook state and builds upon your work
-- 🚀 Suggest optimizations and best practices
+- 🚀 **Best Practices** - Follows data science methodologies and coding standards

-*Currently simulated - full AI integration coming soon!* 🎯
+- 🐕 **Personality** - Fun, informal, and pedantic about data science principles (refuses to make pie charts!)

+**Supported AI Models:**
+- Claude (Anthropic) - Recommended for best performance
+- GPT-4 series (OpenAI)
+- QWEN models (Alibaba)
+- Any model supported by pydantic-ai

+The agent maintains conversation history per notebook and can switch between different models on the fly! 🎯

 ## 🛣️ Roadmap